-This is a good time to teach your daughter how to keep schoolwork, play, fitness and other activities in balance.
-School is obviously job one for a 4th grader, but it is as important for her to keep up with friends, pursue other interests, and to have time to just be.
-You are helping her with an important life lesson — and hopefully establishing a little more harmony at home.
+These are valuable years for teaching your child how to keep schoolwork, play, fitness, and other activities in balance.
+You’ll be helping them with an important life lesson — and hopefully establishing a little more harmony at home.